isaacnmm/pestpolicy-hugo2XX/content/posts/best-controller-for-retropie/index.md

 ---
-title: Best Controller for Retropie
+title: 7 Best Controller for Retropie in 2026
 description: The "reluctantly" good gamepads lack analog sticks and broader functionality.
   These include compatibility with 3-D titles and extra buttons, which is unlike...
 slug: best-controller-for-retropie